Skip to content

 Gather and submit other evidence necessary to substantiate your claim.
 Again, the linking of PTSD to MST now has a relaxed standard regarding specific evidence since military sexual trauma can be difficult to prove definitively.
 This is where it will be important to record all the “markers” discussed earlier and submit them with your claim.

-It may be helpful to gather buddy letters from those who knew you before and after the event.
+Gathering buddy letters from those who knew you before and after the event may be helpful.
 Family, friends, or fellow service members will be able to testify to the markers they’ve noticed since your trauma occurred.
 These letters can greatly help substantiate your claim.

 Veterans may be eligible for specific, free MST-related care.
 Due to the relaxed eligibility rules associated with MST, many of the standard requirements are excused.